9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 As said before, Knowledge cards can be of one of these three seeds:

 * __Forbidden Wisdom__ (FW): these are the most common cards in the Learning Area and represent tomes, artifacts, and spells.
-Each card has its own seed for purchasing (spending a Research Card of the same seed), the number of Knowledge Points that gives to its owner, one or more Powers and any requirements it may have for acting as Ritual Object.
+Each card has its own seed for purchasing (spending a Research Card of the same seed), the number of Knowledge Points it rewards its owner, one or more Powers and any requirements it may have for acting as Ritual Object.
 * __Alien Science__ (AS): these cards represent nonhuman technologies and notions.
-Each card has its own seed for purchasing (spending a Research Card of the same seed), the combination to complete, the number of Knowledge Points that gives to its owner,  one or more Powers and any requirements it may have for acting as Ritual Object.
+Each card has its own seed for purchasing (spending a Research Card of the same seed), the combination to complete, the number of Knowledge Points it rewards its owner,  one or more Powers and any requirements it may have for acting as Ritual Object.
 * __Dark Master__ (DM): these cards represent scholars, magicians and scientists having a respectable knowledge of Cthulhu's myths.
-Each card has its own seed for purchasing (spending a Research Card of the same seed), a Dark Bond, the number of Knowledge Points that gives to its owner,  one or more Powers and any requirements it may have for acting as Ritual Object.
+Each card has its own seed for purchasing (spending a Research Card of the same seed), a Dark Bond, the number of Knowledge Points it rewards its owner,  one or more Powers and any requirements it may have for acting as Ritual Object.
 Remember that the Dark Masters follow the rules of the Dark Bond as stated above: whenever a Power of an Element with the same Dark Bond of a Dark Master is used, the owner gets the Knowledge Points for the Dark Master card itself.

 For the Dark Masters, the following _Dark Bonds_ apply: